makerdao/community/governance/polls/Ratification Poll for MIP Amendment Subproposals (MIP102c2-SP2) - April 10, 2023.md

 ---
 # Ratification Poll for MIP Amendment Subproposals (MIP102c2-SP2) - April 10, 2023

-The Governance Facilitators have placed a ratification poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP51](https://mips.makerdao.com/mips/details/MIP51).
+The Arbitration Facilitators have placed a ratification poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP51](https://mips.makerdao.com/mips/details/MIP51).
 This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for fourteen days beginning on Monday, April 10 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**